Mary Volmer

 Picture

 Maker, Mentor, Muse was founded in 2022 by Mary Volmer, Maw Shein Win, and Dawn Angelicca Barcelona.
 Hailing from three distinct cultural backgrounds, generations, and spiritual traditions, we believe community is essential to building a satisfying and sustainable literary life and that true success requires balancing all three roles: maker, mentor, muse.
 We are building a place where artists embrace practices that honor process, spiritual growth, collaboration, and community.
-Join us this April for our first course offerings.
-Inquire here.

 Powered by Create your own unique website with customizable templates.